freedomofpress/securedrop/docs/admin.rst

 Admin Guide
 ===========

-You (the admin) should have your own username and password, plus two-factor authentication through either the Google Authenticator app on your smartphone or a YubiKey.
+You (the admin) should have your own username and passphrase, plus two-factor authentication through either the Google Authenticator app on your smartphone or a YubiKey.